 Yes.
 My international clients find having a coach in the U.S. helpful particularly if their local business culture lacks coaching or other career development opportunities, or if their local currency trades favorably with the US Dollar.
 I conduct all coaching calls in English between 8 AM and 6 PM Pacific Time.

-For reference, my typical rate for a 12-week individual coaching series is currently $6,000 USD.
-My typical rate for a single, 60-minute coaching session is $400.
-Initial sessions may last up to 90 minutes but are also priced at $400.
+For reference, my typical rate for a 12-week individual coaching series is currently $6,000 (private sector) or $4,000 (social sector).
+My typical rate for a single, 60-minute coaching session is either $450 (private sector) or $275 (social sector).
+Initial sessions may last up to 90 minutes but are priced the same as a 60-minute session.

 Longer-term coaching engagements for enterprise clients are sometimes priced higher based on: